Almagro, Ciudad Real: Sixteenth and seventeenth centuries

 The population grew during the 16th and 17th centuries, and the population expanded beyond the town walls, with the suburbs of San Pedro, Santiago, San Ildefonso, San Juan, San Sebastián, and San Lázaro being established during this time.
 The Claverian Fernando Fernández de Córdoba founded the monastery and educational institution of Nuestra Señora del Rosario.
 The knight commander don Gutierre de Padilla founded the Hospital de la Misericordia and the monastery of Asunción de Calatrava.
 The parish church of Madre de Dios, the convent of La Encarnación, business offices for the Fuggers, and a large number of manor houses were built during this time.
 Rebuilt during this time were the church of San Blas, the Main Square (Plaza), and the Town Hall.
 The crisis affecting Spain during the late 16th and early 17th centuries did not affect construction in Almagro; the Franciscans built during this time the Convent of Santa Catalina.
 The Augustinians, Jesuits, and Hospitalers established themselves here, and the followers of Juan Francisco Gaona y Portocarrero, Conde de Valdeparaíso, built his palace here.

 Almagro flourished due to the patronage both of Philip V of Spain and of Juan Francisco Gaona y Portocarrero, Conde de Valdeparaíso, who served in Philip's government as head of the Exchequer.

 The town was named provincial capital of La Mancha, a position it enjoyed from 1750 to 1761.
 The Conde de Valdeparaíso, unsuccessful in his attempts to permanently make Almagro an administrative center, promoted commerce, especially in textiles, encouraging the trade in appliqué lace and pillow lace (encaje de bolillos).

 The sale of church lands under Charles III of Spain jeopardized the future of many church buildings in Almagro, and the university disappeared by the 19th century.
 The Order of Calatrava moved from the uncomfortable location of Castillo de Calatrava la Nueva to the Sacro Convento in Almagro proper, but did not remain permanently.

 Nineteenth century

 During the Peninsular War, an active Bonapartist masonic lodge was established in Almagro.
 The town suffered during the Carlist Wars and the sale of church lands by Juan Álvarez Mendizábal and Pascual Madoz.
 During the 19th century, the town faced competition from Ciudad Real and Bolaños de Calatrava.
 Almagro built a Plaza de Toros (1845) from materials originally from the stone tower of the ancient parish church of San Bartolomé, which had been demolished in 1845.
-The bullfighter Cagancho would later compete in this stadium.
+The bullfighter Cagancho would later compete in this stadium, and on one occasion, would certainly make an impression with an exceptionally dreadful performance, giving rise to the expression "quedar como Cagancho en Almagro" (literally "to end up like Cagancho in Almagro"), which means "to suffer a great failure publicly".

-The telegraph (1858), railway (1860), and electritown (1897) were introduced during this time.
+The telegraph (1858), railway (1860), and electricity (1897) were introduced during this time.
 A general headquarters for the cavalry (1863) was established, as were a casino, coliseum, and theater (1864).
 In 1886, the town walls and gates were demolished.